-Audit Details Action Approved Completion Date Status EA: 2022/12 (20) Data Centre Management Office of the Auditor General Information Systems Audit for 2021/22 Update 2022 The finding remains open as the City still does not have an adequate process to manage data centre access.
-Our testing identified: Third party/ Contractor access is not set to expire in line with their contract.
-User access is not periodically reviewed to verify if their access is still appropriate There was no humidity sensor in place to provide an early warning/detection if the room's humidity exceeds maximum/minimum levels.
+Audit Details Action Approved Completion Date Status Proposed Completion Date EA: 2022/12 (20) Data Centre Management Office of the Auditor General Information Systems Audit for 2021/22 Update 2022 The finding remains open as the City still does not have an adequate process to manage data centre access.
+Our testing identified: • Third party/ Contractor access is not set to expire in line with their contract. • User access is not periodically reviewed to verify if their access is still appropriate Management Comment: The City accepts this finding.
+The City's current building security access system does not provide the functionality necessary to meet all recommendations.
+A new solution has been procured and is currently being implemented as a cross-team project with Rangers.
+March 2023 In progress, however contractor-led project not expected to complete until May 2023 April 2023 Back on track.
+Security model reviewed and approved with contractors.
+Cutover estimated late May or early June 2023.
+May 2023 There was no humidity sensor in place to provide an early warning/detection if the room's humidity exceeds maximum/minimum levels.
 We acknowledge that the City has enforced swipe card access and has recently implemented humidity controls as part of a broader data centre security upgrade that is in progress.
 Finding 2021 The finding remains open as the City does not have adequate policies or documented procedures defining responsibility for managing the primary data centre and access management processes.
 We found that the swipe card reader for primary data centre is not functional and there is no logbook to record access to the data centre.
-Risk Rating Minor (2021: Minor) Implication Without adequate protection against various physical and environmental threats there is an increased risk of unauthorised access, damage, and theft to the City's IT systems.
+Additionally, we also found non-IT related hardware located in the data centre.
+City waiting on supplier to complete implementation (RFQ awarded in April 2022).
+August 2023 On track Incremental cutover scheduled to begin 28/8/23 (meaning that card readers begin migrating to the new system floor by floor, building by building).
+Estimated: August 2023 Risk Rating Minor (2021: Minor) Implication Without adequate protection against various physical and environmental threats there is an increased risk of unauthorised access, damage, and theft to the City's IT systems.
 This may impact the confidentiality, integrity, and availability of the City's information.
-Recommendation Hee City should: evelop appropriate data centre access management policies and procedures perform regular access reviews and remove inappropriate users in a timely manner.
-Records of the reviews should be retained.
-Appropriate onvironmental controls and alerts are in place.
-Management Comment: The City accepts this finding. • The City's current building security access system does not provide the functionality necessary to meet all recommendations.
-A new solution has been procured and is currently being implemented as a cross-team project with Rangers.
-March 2023 In progress, however contractor-led project not expected to complete unti May 2023 April 2023 Back on track.
-Security model reviewed and approved with contractors.
-Cutover estimated late May of early June 2023.
-June 2023 City waiting on supplier to complete implementation (RFQ awarded in April 2022) August 2023 On track Incremental cutover scheduled to begin 28/8/23 (meaning that card readers begin migrating to the new system floor by floor, building by building).
+Recommendation The City should: • develop appropriate data centre access management policies and procedures • perform regular access reviews and remove inappropriate users in a timely manner.
+Records of the reviews should be retained. • Appropriate environmental controls and alerts are in place.